Elon Musk resigns as Tesla chairman to settle SEC fraud case

 “The total package of remedies and relief announced today are specifically designed to address the misconduct at issue by strengthening Tesla’s corporate governance and oversight in order to protect investors,” said Stephanie Avakian, co-director of the SEC’s Enforcement Division.

-The settlement is subject to court approval, which is expected.
+The settlement is subject to court approval, which is expected, and under it neither Tesla nor Musk admit wrongdoing.

+RELATED: Elon Musk is sad and disappointed by the SEC’s fraud charges

+SEC Chairman Jay Clayton said the deal was in the “best interests of our markets and our investors, including the shareholders of Tesla.”